microsoft/fabric-samples/README.md

 # Microsoft Fabric Samples

-Welcome to the repository of Microsoft Fabric samples!
-This collection is designed to help you explore and learn about Microsoft Fabric, offering practical examples and resources.
+Welcome to the Microsoft Fabric samples repository!
+This repository is designed to help you explore and learn about Microsoft Fabric.
+It provides hands-on examples and resources.
 Whether you're new to Microsoft Fabric or looking to deepen your understanding, you'll find valuable insights and tools here.

 ## What's Inside